colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 - P1 definition regression: 24-hour resolution
 - Policy breach: immediate rollback + root cause analysis

 **Echo's gap:** Their data warehouse had 487 tables with cryptic names like `FCT_PTNT_ENCT` and `DIM_PRVDR_SPCLT`.
 Documentation existed in SharePoint documents that were 18 months out of date.
-The data lake had even less structure—just files with names like `epic_extract_20240315.parquet`.
+The data lake had even less structure, just files with names like `epic_extract_20240315.parquet`.
 No system connected natural language concepts to these technical artifacts.
 Every agent query required custom translation logic written by developers who understood both the business domain and the arcane schema.
-No entity resolution—"Dr. Martinez" in one system wasn't linked to the same provider in another.
-No metric versioning—when definitions changed, agents broke silently.
-No bias awareness—terms like "high-risk" were deployed without ethical review.
+No entity resolution "Dr. Martinez" in one system wasn't linked to the same provider in another.
+No metric versioning when definitions changed, agents broke silently.
+No bias awareness terms like "high-risk" were deployed without ethical review.

 > **Connecting to Chapter 0:** This addresses the "N - Natural" need we discussed in Chapter 0, where cryptic table names like `FCT_PTNT_ENCT` prevented natural language understanding.
-The semantic layer translates "diabetes follow-up patients" to the right tables, joins, and business logic automatically—improving accuracy from 40-60% baseline to 75-85%+ with semantic optimization.
+The semantic layer translates "diabetes follow-up patients" to the right tables, joins, and business logic automatically improving accuracy from 40-60% baseline to 75-85%+ with semantic optimization.

 [2] dbt Semantic Layer documentation (https://docs.getdbt.com/docs/build/semantic-models)